EDUCATION SEMINARS

 Adam Campbell, Elk Cove Vineyards

-Elk Cove owner and Winemaker Adam Campbell is the son of Elk Cove founders Pat and Joe Campbell and grew up on the property.
+Elk Cove owner and Winemaker Adam Campbell is the son of founders Pat and Joe Campbell and grew up on the property.
 Like all the Campbell kids, he spent his summers in the vineyard and on the bottling line, but Adam developed a special connection to the vineyards.
 In 1995 he joined forces with his folks to make Elk Cove’s wines and in 1999 he became head winemaker.
+Living his whole life among the vines, Adam has tremendous respect for the land on which the grapes were grown.

-Ben Castillo, Bethel Heights
+Ben Casteel, Bethel Heights

 Isabelle Meunier, Director of Winemaking | Aubaine